ecnu-sa-labs/ecnu-sa-labs/lab_manual/course-vm.md

 # Setting up Course Lab Environment

 Our labs use VScode and Docker containers to build a flexible, consistent and ready-to-use development environment.
 You can view the picture below to understand the architecture of our lab environment (a.k.a VScode's remote development mode).
 Conceptually, your local machine (OS) runs VS Code, and the VS code connects to the remote machine (OS) running in a docker container.
 In this way, you can edits the files in the remote machine via VS code on your local machine, and run all the labs on this remote machine (OS).
 In the docker container, we have already setup everything (Ubuntu 18.04, LLVM 8.0.1) for you.
+You local machine needs to have at least 10GB disk space and 8GB memory.

 ![](../images/principle_of_vscode_remote_development.png)

 #### Step 1.
 For this course, we will use Docker containers with VS Code to ensure everyone uses a consistent development environment for the labs .
 Before proceeding, you need to install <a href="https://www.docker.com/">docker</a> on your local machine.